Loading Golf Stats...

 More Fantasy News

-Armour struggled to a three-over 73 in the final round of the Travelers Championship to finish in a tie for 54th place.
+Armour posted a one-under 70 in the final round of the 3M Open to finish in a share of sixth place.

-Armour closed the week with a two-under 70 to finish in a tie for 22nd place at the Memorial Tournament.
+Armour closed with a two-under 69 on Sunday to finish in a share of eighth place at the Bermuda Championship.